Where do I even begin describing the awesomeness of this manga?

 Arslan is the prince of Pars, son of Andragoras and Tahamenay, and friend of Azrael.
 He is our protagonist.
 And I love him.
 I love many of the characters actually.
 Daryoon is a strong warrior with epic, inhuman fight scenes.
 Narsus is a genius tactician and painting enthusiast, whose paintings are used as torture devices.
 Bodin is a zealot of the Western church of Yaldabaoth and is a slimeball (but we need some of those in every story).
 Etoile is straightforward and lovable.
 Andragoras is unfathomably cool.
 Kubard--Bahman--Guiscard--Gah!

 But back to Arslan.
 Arslan travels across Pars, gathering a motley crew of allies (well, technically, subordinates) with the eventual goal of raising an army and fighting back against the invading Lusitanians.
 One of the main themes of the manga is the proper way for nobility to treat their subordinates and subjects.
 Should they be authoritative or respectful?
 Should they be coldly pragmatic or empathetic?
 Arslan is always portrayed as an ideal leader, perhaps a bit overly merciful and "soft," but a kind and thoughtful leader nonetheless.
 Narsus commends him for not being jealous of his subordinates' skills and for using them like a rider would use a speedy horse.
 Several other leaders are portrayed alongside Arslan, contrasting his method of leadership to theirs.
 The manga does a good job portraying power dynamics and politics and tactical strategy.
 Honestly, the tactics Narsus cooks up are quite possibly the greatest part of the manga.
-But even that's not true.
-It's all great.
+But even that's not true, 'cause it's all great.
 It's an all-around great manga.

 [Reviewed at chapter 75]